 The first of the movie saga orchestrated by Luc Besson.
 This is a movie fun to watch with a typical French laid back approach and sense of humour.
 In some way, it is a parody of the cop and robber American movies.
 The funny thing is this French movie ended up with an American remake!

 There are a few other movies I haven’t mentioned here.
-Because they are not only French production, such as Léon (The professional in English), but also because the sense of humour may be quite difficult to get as a foreigner as La Cité de la Peur.
+Because they are not only French productions, such as Léon (The professional in English), but also because the sense of humour may be quite difficult to get as a foreigner as La Cité de la Peur.

-If there are any other from this decade that you have liked that are not mentioned here.
+If there are any other movies from this decade that you have liked that are not mentioned here.
 Let me know below in the comments.